Geography of Puerto Rico

 Puerto Rico’s Climate

 According to the U.S. National Weather Service, hurricane season in the Caribbean spans from June through November, but August through October is when Puerto Rico is most vulnerable.
+Historically, the island has experienced its most devastating hurricanes during September.

 For the latest information on weather conditions in Puerto Rico, visit the National Weather Service.